-Soil and tissue samples shall be collected and prepared according to PNLGU guidance or standard industry practice.
-Refer to PNW Extension publication 570-E Monitoring Soil Nutrients Using a Management Approach. (http://extension.oregonstate.edu/catalog/pdf/pnw/pnw570-e.pdf)

-Current soil tests are those that are no older than 3 years, but may be taken on an interval recommended by the land-grant university or as required by State code.
-The area represented by a soil test must be that acreage recommended by the land-grant university.
+Current soil tests are those that are no older than 3 years maximum for most nutrients, but should be taken on intervals recommended by the land-grant university1 or as required by State code.
+At a minimum annual soil nitrogen tests are required.
+Nitrogen testing west of the Cascades will be done in the fall after harvest to evaluate nutrient budget effectiveness for that harvested crop.
+Timing of nitrogen testing east of the Cascades will be as close to fertilizer application as feasible.
+Follow the appropriate Land Grant University (LGU) crop production guidelines1 for procedures that are region and crop appropriate.
+The area represented by a soil test must be that acreage recommended by Monitoring Soil Nutrient Using a Management Unit Approach, PNW 570E4.
 Where a conservation management unit (CMU) is used as the basis for a sampling unit, all acreage in the CMU must have similar soil type, cropping history, and management practice treatment.

-The soil and tissue tests must include analyses pertinent to monitoring or amending the annual nutrient budget, e.g., pH, electrical conductivity (EC) and sodicity where salts are a concern, soil organic matter, phosphorus, potassium, or other nutrients and test for nitrogen where applicable.
-Follow land-grant university guidelines regarding required analyses.
+The soil and tissue tests must include analyses pertinent to monitoring or amending the annual nutrient budget.
+Soil tests will include pH, electrical conductivity (EC) and sodicity where salts are a concern, soil organic matter, nitrogen, phosphorus, potassium, or other nutrients recommended by appropriate Land Grant University (LGU) crop production guidelines.
+Sampling depth intervals and/or extended depth should follow guidance recommended by appropriate Land Grant University (LGU) crop production guidelines.